juanmelmos/juanmelmos.github.io/README.md

 ## About Me

-Hello, my name is Juan and I am currently a student focusing on web development.
+Hello, my name is Juan and I am focusing on web development.
 My studies have equipped me with a solid foundation in various web technologies such as HTML, CSS, JavaScript, and more.
 I am always eager to learn and adapt to new technologies and trends in the web development